 Eligibility

-• Research PI must be a faculty member (tenured, tenure-track, or non-tenure-track) with a research appointment in the College of Agricultural Sciences;
+• Research PI must be a faculty member (tenured, tenure-track, or non-tenure-track) with a research appointment in the College of Agricultural Sciences and an active Hatch project;

 • Extension PI must be full-time personnel (e.g., faculty member with an extension appointment, research associate and/or educator).